 Since inaccuracies in the wheel tooth spacing can produce a false indication of misfire, the misfire monitor is not active until the corrections are learned.
 In the event of battery disconnection or loss of Keep Alive Memory the correction factors are lost and must be relearned.
-If the software is unable to learn a profile after three 60 to 40 mph decels, a P0315 DTC is set.
+If the software is unable to learn a profile after three 60 to 40 mph decels, or for HEV's after 6 failed attempts to learn, a P0315 DTC is set.